Program record format

 | 0 | prog_type | byte | ProgramType enum |

-| 1-2 | cond | BE u16 | Primary condition (opaque this pass) |
+| 1-2 | cond | LE u16 | First inline AND-IF condition (zero = no condition) |

-| 3-4 | cond2 | BE u16 | Secondary condition (opaque this pass) |
+| 3-4 | cond2 | LE u16 | Second inline AND-IF condition (zero = no condition) |

 | 5 | cmd | byte | Command enum |